Tom Waits

 BiographyThomas Alan Waits (born December 7, 1949) is an American singer, songwriter, composer and actor.
 His lyrics often focus on society's underworld and are delivered in his trademark deep, gravelly voice.
 He began in the folk scene during the 1970s, but his music since the 1980s has reflected the influence of such diverse genres as rock, jazz, Delta blues, opera, vaudeville, cabaret, funk and experimental techniques verging on industrial music.

-Tom Waits was born and raised in a middle-class family in Pomona, California.
+Tom Waits was born in a middle-class family in Pomona, California then moved to Whittier in 1949, his family lived on Kentucky Avenue (and briefly Pickering Ave.), a pivotal setting for his memories.
 Inspired by the work of Bob Dylan and the Beat Generation, he began singing on the San Diego folk circuit.
-He relocated to Los Angeles in 1972, where he worked as a songwriter before signing a recording contract with Asylum Records.
-His debut album was Closing Time (1973), followed by The Heart of Saturday Night (1974) and Nighthawks at the Diner (1975).
-He repeatedly toured the United States, Europe and Japan, and found greater critical and commercial success with Small Change (1976), Blue Valentine (1978) and Heartattack and Vine (1980).
-During this period, Waits entered the world of film, acting in Paradise Alley (1978), where he met Kathleen Brennan.
+He moved to Los Angeles in 1972, where he worked as a songwriter before signing a recording contract with Asylum Records.
+His debut album was Closing Time (1973), and The Heart of Saturday Night (1974) and Nighthawks at the Diner (1975) followed.
+He toured the United States, Europe, and Japan, finding greater critical and commercial success with Small Change (1976), Blue Valentine (1978), and Heartattack and Vine (1980).
+During that time, Waits entered the world of film, acting in Paradise Alley (1978), where he met Kathleen Brennan.

 Waits has influenced many artists and gained an international cult following.
-His songs have been covered by Bruce Springsteen, Tori Amos, Rod Stewart and the Eagles and he has written songs for Johnny Cash and Norah Jones, among others.
+His songs have been covered by Bruce Springsteen, Tori Amos, Rod Stewart, and the Eagles and he has written songs for Johnny Cash and Norah Jones among others.
 In 2011, he was inducted into the Rock and Roll Hall of Fame.
 Introducing him, Neil Young said "This next man is indescribable, and I'm here to describe him.
-He's sort of a performer, singer, actor, magician, spirit guide, changeling..."
+He's sort of a performer, singer, actor, magician, spirit guide, changeling."
 Accepting the honor, Waits mused: "They say that I have no hits and I'm difficult to work with.
-And they say it like it's a bad thing!"
+And they say that like it's a bad thing!"

 Biography from the Wikipedia article Tom Waits.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.